catamaranJS/catamaran/README.md

                                                  .`
 </pre>
 <div style="float:left; width:700px; margin-top:20px;">
   <p>Catamaran is a light weight library to speed up basic websites and also allowing rapid development with webGL 2d/3d for those who want more interactive websites.
 Catamaran can be used for simple mobile portfolio, wordpress sites, and interactive sites that take use of PhaserJS / PixiJS / BabylonJS / Ash-HaXe.
 Catamaran comes with a baisic component library of ui tools for use including but not limited to carousels, menus, sliders, etc..
 Catamaran is made to stand alone it also includes a lightweight CSS library that has a basic grid, menu component, and normalizes html5 content.
 This library is in an alpha phase it is a WIP.
+This frameworks is expermental.
    </p>

 </div>
+**TODO:**
+* build json format to handle 3d / 2d scene managment
+* build menu, slider components
+* build jsDoc integration
+* ASH / Babylon / Phaser integration with examples
+* Non webGL portfolio example
+* unit tests built into gulp
+* bdd tests built into gulp
+* travis integration built